emca-it/ITRS-Log-Analytics-7.x/01-Installation/01-Installation.md

   - op5 naemon logs
   - op5 perf_data

-- For blacklist creation, you can use crontab or kibana scheduler, but the most preferable method is logstash input.
-Instructions to set it up can be found at `logstash/lists/README.md`
+- For blacklist creation, you can use crontab or Logserver GUI scheduler, but the most preferable method is Network Probe input.
+Instructions to set it up can be found at `logserver-probe/lists/README.md`

 - It is recomended to make small backup of system indices - copy "configuration-backup.sh" script from Agents directory to desired location, and change `backupPath=` to desired location.
 Then set up a crontab: